ricekot/ricekot.github.io/index.md

 I am passionate about Data Science, Machine Learning and Statistics.

-I mostly blog here, posting about things I find interesting.
+I mostly blog here about things I find interesting.
 At present, I am studying deep learning and posting here to document my progress.

 Find out more [about me](/about/),
 read my [blog](/blog/index.html), or